 Mops, buckets, and brooms

 A mop, bucket, and washable mop pads are must-haves for cleaning hard floors like tile, wood, and linoleum.
 Angle brooms, dustpans, and scrub brushes will also come in handy for getting into every corner, and microfiber mops and dusting pads are great for delicate surfaces.
-Other useful items include cleaning cloths, dusters, trash bags, gloves, scrub sponges, and cleaning caddies to transport your tools.
+Other useful items include cleaning cloths, dusters, trash bags, nitrile gloves, scrub sponges, and cleaning caddies to transport your tools.

 Cleaning solutions